Catherine Charteris

-Catherine "Katie" Charteris born Catherine Anderson (1837 – 18 November 1918) was a British philanthropist.
+Catherine Charteris born Catherine Anderson (1837 – 18 November 1918) was a British philanthropist.

 Life

 She was born in 1837 in Aberdeen.
 Her parents were Rachel, born Johnston, and Alexander Anderson who was the Lord Provost of Aberdeen).
 She was educated at home, so when her mother was too ill to serve as hostess she would step up to the role while he was Lord Provost.
 His work attracted Archibald Hamilton Charteris who came to Aberdeen to interview her father in 1860.

 In 1863 she married Charteris.
 He would in time become a Professor at Edinburgh University.